avgcampos/BeamSolver/README.md

 This Python file is part of BeamSolver project

-The code is written by A. V. G. Campos
+The code was written by A. V. G. Campos

 A web documentation, can be found here:
 https://beamsolver.readthedocs.io/pt-br/latest/